olwmc/van/README.md

 ## Potential Bugs
 - There are without a doubt errors and segfaults for things I haven't found yet.
 This is a relatively large project (In terms of what I've written in the past), and it's difficult to know what to even test.
 I've tried my best to get most of the basic errors/segfaults out of the way, but there are definitely more I have yet to find.

-- There's some hacky fixes for memory leaks (most notably in assignment statements which lack a compound expression).

 * I know for a fact that mismatched quotes, although they don't produce a memory leak, are UB.
-Sometimes the resulting error prints mojibake, sometimes it doesn't.
+Sometimes the resulting error prints garbage, sometimes it doesn't.
 It's a small issue that's purely cosmetic.

+* I can't promise this interpreter is in any way perfect, I can only promise that I tried my best to fix everything I could and use the data structures learned in this class.

+* (Not a bug just unhappy) There's no real way to debug when something is invalid syntax within a Van program, the parser spits out errors but they're pretty unhelpful for the user.

 ## Easter Eggs
 - Using the -j option after your filename, like `./bin/van examples/myfile.van -j`